Fluid-Imaging-Technologies/ims/README.md

   ims
 =======

-A small Win7/Mil9 app for exploring the image processing chain for VisualSpreadsheet.
+A Win7/Mil9/VS2010 project for experimenting with and testing the image processing chain for VisualSpreadsheet.

   Build